The Life and Death of Colonel Blimp: Writing and casting

+Churchill's disapproval

-Further problems were caused by Prime Minister Winston Churchill, who, prompted by objections from James Grigg, his secretary of state for war, sent a memo suggesting the production be stopped.
+Prime Minister Winston Churchill, prompted by objections from James Grigg, his Secretary of State for War, wrote to Brendan Bracken, the Minister of Information: "Pray propose to me the measures necessary to stop this foolish production before it gets any further."
 Grigg warned that the public's belief in the "Blimp conception of the Army officer" would be given "a new lease of life".
+There is also a certain similarity between Candy and Churchill, and some historians have suggested that Churchill may have mistaken the film for a parody of himself (having also served in the Boer War and the First World War).
+His exact reasons remain unclear, but he was acting only on a description of the planned film from his staff, not on a viewing of the film itself.

+Bracken was uncomfortable with Churchill's request, and replied he had no power to do so.
 After Ministry of Information and War Office officials had viewed a rough cut, objections were withdrawn in May 1943.
 Churchill's disapproval remained, however, and at his insistence an export ban, much exploited in advertising by the British distributors, remained in place until August of that year.
+In an interview for a 1971 booklet, Powell revealed that he wanted to portray Blimp as "a symbol of British procrastination and British regard for tradition and all the things which we know are losing the war".

+Filming

 The film was shot in four months at Denham Film Studios and on location in and around London, and at Denton Hall in Yorkshire.
 Filming was made difficult by the wartime shortages and by Churchill's objections leading to a ban on the production crew having access to any military personnel or equipment.
 But they still managed to "find" quite a few Army vehicles and plenty of uniforms.